KarthiPeriyasamy26/Korber_WMS_DataModel/README.md

-# Korber_WMS_DataModel
+# Körber_WMS_DataModel
-# Warehouse Management System (WMS) - Korber Highjump Table Connections
+# Warehouse Management System (WMS) - Körber Highjump Table Connections

 ## Overview
-This repository contains a detailed ER diagram ([WMS_Database_Korber.png](WMS_Database_Korber.png)) representing the internal data structure of the Korber HighJump WMS.
+This repository contains a detailed ER diagram ([WMS_Database_Korber.png](WMS_Database_Korber.png)) representing the internal data structure of the Körber HighJump WMS.
 It illustrates how critical WMS components interact - from inventory control to work queue processing and order fulfillment.

 The diagram reflects real-world implementation experience and is intended as a knowledge-sharing resource for professionals working in WMS environments.